mvexel/magical-maproulette-machine/README.md

 pip install -r requirements.txt
 ```

-These are pretty modest but the `overpass` requirement will still fail.
-This is because I am lazy and have not committed the Overpass Python wrapper to PyPi yet.
-For now you will need to head to [its project page](https://github.com/mvexel/overpass-api-python-wrapper), clone the repo and `python setup.py install` it.
+Other than those, you will also need the Overpass Python wrapper.
+This module is not on PyPi yet, so you will need to head to [its project page](https://github.com/mvexel/overpass-api-python-wrapper), clone the repo and `python setup.py install` it.

 ## Use it